Want to turn your dream of owning your own home into sweet reality? Here's how...

 A bit of creative thinking can help speed up the rate at which you are able to save money.
 For example, some people opt to be property guardians while they are saving for their first home as a means of spending less on rent.

 Being a property guardian involves living in an empty building, such as a disused school, and keeping an eye on it for the owners.
-And, in return, six-in-10 property guardians pay less than £500 a month in rent.
+And, in return, six out of 10 property guardians pay less than £500 a month in rent.

-Others tap into the 'gig economy' to secure a second income stream, so think about any hobbies you have that could help you make money – cake-making, for example.
+Others tap into the 'gig economy' to secure a second income stream, so think about any hobbies you have that could help you make money.

 9. Start small